-- 1. Mileage by [district/neighborhood] of new bicycle infrastructure (e.g., bicycle lanes, paths, and boulevards) - 2.
-Linear feet [or mileage] by [district/neighborhood] of new pedestrian infrastructure (e.g., sidewalks, trails, etc.) - 3.
-Number by [district/neighborhood] of new curb ramps installed - 4.
-Number by [district/neighborhood] of new street trees planted - 5.
-Type and number by [district/neighborhood] of pedestrian- and bicycle-friendly signage and landscaping improvements, including street furniture and lighting - 6.
-Bicycle and pedestrian counts, including in High Need Areas - 7.
-Commute mode percentages by [district/neighborhood] as provided by the American Community Survey conducted by the U.S. Census Bureau (e.g., drive alone, carpool, transit, bicycle, walk) - 8.
-The percentage by [district/neighborhood] of transit stops accessible via sidewalks and curb ramps
+- Mileage by [district/neighborhood] of new bicycle infrastructure (e.g., bicycle lanes, paths, and boulevards) - 5 Linear feet [or mileage] by [district/neighborhood] of new pedestrian infrastructure (e.g., sidewalks, trails, etc.) - $\omega$ Number by [district/neighborhood] of new curb ramps installed - 4.
+Number by [district/neighborhood] of new street trees planted - 5 Type and number by [district/neighborhood] of pedestrian- and bicycle-friendly signage and landscaping improvements, including street furniture and lighting

-- 9. The number, locations, and cause of collisions, injuries, and fatalities by mode of transportation - 10.
-The total number [or rate] by [district/neighborhood] of children walking or bicycling to school - 11.
-Vehicle Miles Traveled (VMT) or Single Occupancy Vehicle (SOV) trip reduction data as made available by [insert name of Metropolitan Planning Organization, county, or other relevant governmental body or agency].
+- 6 Bicycle and pedestrian counts, including in High Need Areas - .7 Commute mode percentages by [district/neighborhood] as provided by the American transit, bicycle, walk) Community Survey conducted by the U.S. Census Bureau (e.g., drive alone, carpool, - $\infty$ and curb ramps The percentage by [district/neighborhood] of transit stops accessible via sidewalks - 9.
+The number, locations, and cause of collisions, injuries, and fatalities by mode of transportation - 10.
+The total number [or rate] by [district/neighborhood] of children walking or bicycling to school - Vehicle Miles Traveled (VMT) or Single Occupancy Vehicle (SOV) trip reduction data as made available by [insert name of Metropolitan Planning Organization, county, or other relevant governmental body or agency].